correial/correial.github.io/content/Fast Robots/Lab 4/index.md

 ### Power Supply and Oscilloscope Hookup

-One motor driver was tested at a time by connecting the four `OUT` pins to the scope while connecting `VIN` and `GND` to the power supply to power the driver.
+One motor driver was tested at a time by connecting the inner two `OUT` pins to the positive scope probe and the outer two `OUT` pins to the ground scope probe.
+I also connected `VIN` and `GND` to the power supply to power the driver.
 The power supply is set to **3.7V** to simulate the 3.7V that would be supplied by the 850mAh motor battery.
 Below is a picture of the setup (the power supply and oscilloscope probing wires are drawn in to show the setup used to obtain the PWM signal before I soldered the parts to the car):

 <img src="/Fast Robots Media/Lab 4/scopepower.png" height = 550 alt="Alt text" style="display:block;">
 <figcaption>Scope and Power Supply Connection to Motor Driver</figcaption>